Office of the President

 Originally from California, Kent studied music composition with Lou Harrison while attending the University of California and with Anthony Braxton, Gary Peacock, and Gil Evans at Cornish College of the Arts in Seattle where he earned a BFA in Music Composition (1982).
 Kent earned his MFA in Art & Technology at the School of the Art Institute of Chicago (1985), and also completed post-graduate work in Computer Music with John Chowning at Stanford University.

-Kent met his wife, the documentary filmmaker and editor Jan Sutcliffe, in Chicago shortly after finishing graduate school and they have one son, Daniel, who lives in New York.
+Kent met his wife, the documentary filmmaker and editor Jan Sutcliffe, in Chicago shortly after finishing graduate school.

 News